Eagle Mountain Library to Open

-In an effort to implement social distancing practices recommended to slow the spread of COVID-19, Eagle Mountain City offices will be closed to the public effective Monday, March 16 for a period of two weeks.
+Eagle Mountain City (March 15, 2020)-In an effort to implement social distancing practices recommended to slow the spread of COVID-19, Eagle Mountain City offices will be closed to the public effective Monday, March 16 until further notice.
 City services will continue to be provided.
 City departments will operate remotely – with customer service needs being handled either online, via email, or by phone.
 All City employees who work in the field will continue to do so.
 At the conclusion of the two-week closure, an evaluation will be made to determine if the buildings will reopen or the closure extended.

 Please note the following adjustments to help us continue serving you.